olga-sorokoletova/Master-Thesis/README.md

 - **status** of the doctor ("home" = doctor is available in a smart-working mode today, "hospital" = doctor is working in the hospital, "NA" - doctor is not available)

 ### 3. Script:  [create_nav_cmd.py](https://github.com/olga-sorokoletova/Master-Thesis/blob/main/playground/create_nav_cmd.py).
-The command to execute this script is:
+This script is executed outside the containers, and the command to execute this script is:

 ```
+cd ~/playground/
-python create_nav_cmd.py "provider1"
+python3 create_nav_cmd.py "provider1"

 ```
 where instead of ```"provider1"``` can be any name of the doctor who is present in the database.